Loading

 • If there is no immediate danger, call the Police Assistance Line (131 444).

-If you are the victim of a hate incident, racism or prejudice
+If you are the victim of a hate incident

 Report the incident

-By reporting incidents, you become part of a larger movement to remove hate, racism and prejudice from our society.
-Reporting also allows authorities to understand patterns of behaviour in local areas to maintain your safety.
-Many reporting options are available to you:
+When you report an incident, you can help stop the behaviour from continuing or growing.
+You also become part of a larger movement to remove hate, racism and prejudice from our society.
+Reporting lets authorities understand patterns of behaviour in local areas, so they can keep you safe.
+There are many reporting options available to you:

-If you are a bystander or witness to hate, racism or prejudice
+If you are a bystander or witness to hate

-If you witness an assault or an act of violence, contact the police:
+If you witness an assault or an act of violence, contact police:

 • In an emergency or life-threatening situation, call Triple Zero (000) and ask for police.